 Cheltenham is a Purple Flag town

-In 2016 Cheltenham was awarded Purple Flag status by the Association of Town and City Management (ATCM) in recognition of our excellent evening and night time economy.
-The award was successfully renewed in 2017.
+In 2016 Cheltenham was first awarded Purple Flag status by the Association of Town and City Management (ATCM) in recognition of its excellent evening and night time economy.
+The award has been successfully maintained each year since then.

 What is Purple Flag?